brian-team/brian2/docs_sphinx/introduction/install.rst

 **Python 2.7**

-Download and install the `Microsoft Visual C++ Compiler for Python 2.7  <http://www.microsoft.com/en-us/download/details.aspx?id=44266>`_
+* Download and install the `Microsoft Visual C++ Compiler for Python 2.7  <http://www.microsoft.com/en-us/download/details.aspx?id=44266>`_

+This should be all you need.

 **Python 3.4**

+* Download and install the `Microsoft .NET Framework 4 <https://www.microsoft.com/en-us/download/details.aspx?id=17851>`_
-Download and install the `Microsoft Windows SDK for Windows 7 and .NET Framework 4 <http://www.microsoft.com/en-in/download/details.aspx?id=8279>`_
+* Download and install the `Microsoft Windows SDK for Windows 7 and .NET Framework 4 <http://www.microsoft.com/en-in/download/details.aspx?id=8279>`_

-For 64 Bit (and Python 3.4), you have to additionally set up your environment correctly every time you run your Brian script (this is why we strongly recommend against using this combination on Windows).
+For 64 Bit Windows (and Python 3.4), you have to additionally set up your environment correctly every time you run your Brian script (this is why we recommend against using this combination on Windows).
 To do this, run the following commands (assuming the default installation path) at the CMD prompt, or put them in a batch file::